RADAR-base/RADAR-Docker/README.md

 cd RADAR-Docker/dcompose-stack/radar-hadoop-cp-stack/
 sudo ./start-radar-stack.sh
 ```

 #### cAdvisor

 cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.

 To view current resource performance,if running locally, try [http://localhost:8181](http://localhost:8181).
 This will bring up the built-in Web UI.
 Clicking on `/docker` in `Subcontainers` takes you to a new window with all of the Docker containers listed individually.

 #### Portainer

 Portainer provides simple interactive UI-based docker management.
 If running locally, try [http://localhost:8182](http://localhost:8182) for portainer's UI.
 To set-up portainer follow this [link](https://www.ostechnix.com/portainer-an-easiest-way-to-manage-docker/).

+### Logging

+Set up logging by going to the `dcompose-stack/logging` directory and follow the README there.

 ## Work in progress